adiintify/password_generator/README.md

-# password_generator
+# Password Generator

 Visit https://www.adityanama.com to see this working.